malminhas/mapsearcher/README.md

 **Backend**

-You will first need to build your `sqlite3` `locations.db` from a csv file which you need to have locally which contains [UK Postcode Address Format (PAF)](https://www.poweredbypaf.com/) data.
+You will first need to build your `sqlite3` `locations.db` from a csv file which you need to have locally which contains information from the [UK Postcode Address File (PAF)](https://www.poweredbypaf.com/) data.
+Specifically in this case information about UK street, district, postcode, town, county.
 You have to secure that file under licence from a company such as [hopewiser](https://www.hopewiser.com/address-validation/).
 Once you have the csv file, you can build a database as follows:
 ```
 $ cd backend